 You’ll need the right tools for this business venture.
 Start off with the basic ones such as a hammer, saw, drill, and maybe even a grinder or sander.
 You’ll also need a tape measure, screwdrivers, and clamps.

 This is just a short list of the many ways you can make money on the homestead.
-We didn’t even get to raising domesticated animals such as pigs and goats, beekeeping, candle making, sewing, and other potentially profitable hobbies.
+We didn’t even get to tackle raising domesticated animals such as pigs and goats, beekeeping, candle making, sewing, and other potentially profitable hobbies.
 If you want to know more, follow us on Gentleman Pirate Club.
-In case, you have other income generating ideas, please feel free to share with our readers.
+In case, you have other income-generating ideas, please feel free to share them with our readers.